Skip to navigation Skip to content

 Determine assistance for primary level study + Read more ...

-The customer has met one of the criteria to be paid ABSTUDY Schooling A (School Term Allowance and School Fees Allowance) or the Assistance for Isolated Children (AIC) Scheme.
+The customer has met one of the criteria to be paid ABSTUDY Schooling A (School Term Allowance and School Fees Allowance).
 Assistance under the Schooling B Award may also be available for primary students in certain circumstances.

 Procedure ends here.